SUPPORTING OUR AMBASSADOR FAMILY

 By joining us as BRIT Ambassadors, British Sporting Icons are providing immeasurable encouragement and inspiration to young adults throughout the UK.
 Our BRIT Ambassadors champion our challenges, inspire young adults to improve their mental health and fitness, increase awareness, maximise participation and thank teams for their fundraising efforts.

-BRIT Ambassadors are encouraged to visit universities and colleges during our challenges, however with current restrictions, they are providing video messages and support through social media.
+BRIT Ambassadors are encouraged to visit universities and colleges during our challenges; however, if COVID-19 restrictions are in place, they will be providing video messages and support to students and young adults through social media.

 THE NEED FOR AMBASSADORS